Hollyoaks: Opening titles and tune

 The original opening theme tune was written and performed by Steve Wright, who has also produced music and themes for Brookside and Grange Hill.
-He cited American performer Bo Diddley as an inspiration whilst making the theme song.
-Hollyoaks amend their opening titles frequently.
 In 2007, Hollyoaks opening titles were revamped and a new theme tune was introduced.
 The show's graphic designer Simon Cox created the visuals and their composer Steve Wright remixed the theme tune.
 The show's executive producer, Bryan Kirkwood changed the titles to "reflect" how the show had changed and "appeal" more to their viewers with a "young, glamorous and sexy" theme.
 They debuted on 26 February 2007.

 It was announced on 19 June 2010 that new titles with a new theme tune, which was reportedly "slowed right down", would be used in new series producer Paul Marquess's first episode, which aired on 5 July 2010.
 However, on 2 July, the titles were delayed for one week.
 The titles were then delayed for a second time due to "technical difficulties".
 On 10 September 2010, Channel 4 confirmed the new Hollyoaks titles and theme music would air from 13 September.
 However, the titles were different from pictures of filming of the original credits, suggesting a reshoot was the reason for the delay.
 Marquess commented: "We're very excited about the new titles that the viewers will see on Channel 4 on Monday.
 They're glossy, contemporary and very Hollyoaks."
 He then apologised for the delay, saying: "We're sorry to the fans who have been waiting to see them, but they've taken a while to perfect.
 I'm very happy with them and I hope that the fans like the new-look show."
 On 28 December 2012, new titles were added, with purple screen replaced by grey screen.